Spring Garden Revival

 Contact West Bridgewater's Department of Public Works for Weed Debris Disposal & Organic Waste Management

 Proper weed debris and organic waste management in West Bridgewater is essential for environmental protection and regulatory compliance.
 Seasonal yard waste collection runs from April–November, requiring biodegradable paper bags only—no plastic—in accordance with Massachusetts Department of Environmental Protection guidelines.
 Brush must be bundled in maximum 4-foot lengths and 50-pound bundles.
-The Transfer Station operates with resident permits, set hours, and specific fee structures; only accepted materials are allowed.
-Invasive plants like Japanese knotweed, garlic mustard, and purple loosestrife must be bagged and landfilled, not composted, to prevent spread.
-Herbicide-treated material requires special handling.
-Chemical containers must be triple-rinsed and disposed of at hazardous waste events—never in regular trash or recycling.
-Disposal in streets, gutters, or storm drains is strictly prohibited under MS4 regulations.
+The Transfer Station operates on set hours, requiring resident permits and fees for accepted materials.
+Invasive plants like Japanese knotweed and garlic mustard must be bagged and landfilled, not composted, to prevent spread.
+Chemical containers require triple-rinse procedures and must be disposed of at hazardous waste events, never in regular trash.
+Disposal in streets, gutters, or storm drains is strictly prohibited (MS4 violation).

 65 North Main Street, West Bridgewater, MA 02379